 Cons

-- Requires 3 AAA batteries for a full range of activities.
+- Power: Requires 3 AAA batteries (demo batteries included).

 Our Ratings